 - Cauliflower and dwarf zinnias

-- Pest Control Organic gardening means working with nature to grow plants, and pest are part of nature.
+- Pest Control - Organic gardening means working with nature to grow plants, and pest are part of nature.
 It may seem easy to remember this until the day you spot one of your plants under attack!
 The best pest control measure to take is the preventative one.
 Pests are less likely to attack healthy plants.
 Be sure you do not keep your plants too wet, too shaded or too dry.
 Grow a variety of plants in the same area.
 Some natural predators of pests are ladybugs, birds, frogs, and lizards.
-Finally, there are products such as Diatomaceous Earth that will get rid of pests naturally.
+We carry a variety of products that will get rid of pests naturally.